frulouis/fd-docs/docs/index.md

 # Welcome to Fru Labs

-Hi, I'm Fru 👋 — I build, experiment, and share what I learn at the intersection of data, AI/ML, and modern development tools.
+Hi, I'm Fru 👋 — I build, experiment, and learn in public at the intersection of data, AI/ML, and modern development tools.

-!!! quote "Curiosity, meet DEVeloping."
+!!! quote "Learning in Public, Building in Public."
-    I'm Fru, and Fru Labs is my sandbox where curiosity collides with code.
-From AI and data to Cursor, Snowflake, and Slidev, this is where concepts turn into experiments — and experiments turn into tools, tutorials, and communities.
+    The emergence of AI makes it incredibly easy to build.
+This site is part of my journey of building and learning in public — where curiosity collides with code, and experiments turn into tools, tutorials, and communities.
 Less theory.
 More Developing.

 ## Start Learning